-The public hanger precinct will contain 75 aircraft hangers.
-It is unclear if each hanger will contain a standalone bathroom facility or there will be a number of centralised bathrooms.
-Either way it is conservatively assumed that on the busiest day of the year half the hangers would be in use.
+The public hanger portion of this precinct will contain approximately 75 aircraft hangers.
+To cater for the hangers there will be a number of centralised bathrooms.
+It is conservatively assumed that on the busiest day of the year half the hangers would be in use.
 Assuming a maximum 4 persons per aircraft, and all persons using bathroom facilities prior to or after flight, this would equate to 150 bathroom uses.
 A single toilet use will on average produce 6-7 litres of wastewater from the toilet itself and 2-3 litres from hand washing.
 Conservatively it is estimated a bathroom use will produce 10 litres of wastewater.
 This is consistent with Table H4 of NZS1547:2012 'Community Halls - Meetings' which is the closest applicable source within the standard.
 On the busiest day of the year it is therefore anticipated that the 75 public hangers will produce a maximum 1,500 litres/day of wastewater.